Old St. Patrick's Church

 Loving Kindness Meditation

-Join us in the OSP online chapel on Monday evenings for a guided Loving Kindness meditation practice beginning every Monday at 7:30 pm.
+Join us for a guided Loving Kindness meditation practice beginning every Monday at 7:30 pm.
 This meditation has its roots in the Buddhist tradition and is a practice for cultivating Christ like compassion for ourselves, those in our life and our sisters and brothers throughout the world.
-It can serve very practically as a necessary and skillful antidote to the negative states of mind that are nearly impossible to guard against during these days of the pandemic.
+It can serve very practically as an antidote to the negative states of mind that are nearly impossible to guard against during these days of threat, polarization and uncertainty.

 This will also be an opportunity to join our hearts as one, sharing our prayer of care and becoming a collective channel of Light to a world that can use a little more love.